shayancoin/kitchens/backend/README.md

-# MVP Backend
+# Kitchens Backend

-This is the backend for the AI Engineering MVP Template built with FastAPI.
+This is the backend for the AI Engineering Kitchens built with FastAPI.

 ## Development